Iloke-Alusala/Micromouse_Gerber/README.md

 - **Regulated 5V and 3.3V ouptu voltages supporting 300mA and 1.5A outputs**
 - **Physical ON-OFF switch for disabling and enabling battery connection to the board**

 ---
-# ⚠️ Warning: Do Not Use As-Is
-This repository contains schematic and PCB design files for a micromouse power subsystem.
-These designs are provided for reference and educational purposes only.
-Several components in the schematic and PCB do not function as intended due to design or implementation limitations, though many of the core design choices and ideas remain valid.
-Always check all datasheets of ICs and components used in a given section before adopting this to your own design.
-Therefore, this hardware should not be used as-is for production or critical applications.
-You are encouraged to use the files for inspiration or as a starting point, but please verify and test all circuits thoroughly before use in any real-world system.
----

 ## 📁 Repository Structure